MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-3/index.md

 ![Part of the Dragon Kit organized by type](dragon-kit.webp)

-The files for cutting and modifying the pieces can be found in the repository [here](https://gitlab.com/miro.keimioniemi/digital-fabrication-portfolio/-/tree/main?ref_type=heads) under content > week-3.
+The files for cutting and modifying the pieces can be found in the repository [here](https://gitlab.com/miro.keimioniemi/digital-fabrication-portfolio/-/tree/main?ref_type=heads) under "content > post > week-3" in `.f3d`, `.step`, `.dxf` and `.svg` formats, first two of which are for parametric 3D modeling and the latter two being suited for cutting.
 Feel free to cut your own kit and share it with me on any of the platforms found from the column on the left if you do!
-I can always also cut more from cardboard or plywood but the materials cost and it takes time.
-If there is demand, I can see what I can do though!

 I have not yet had the time to fully assemble the Chinese Dragon, but I will update it here when I do.
 In the meantime, do enjoy the more western variant below!
 By the way, it is also assembled entirely without any glue and has stood firm for a couple of days already with no sign of anything going against that in the future either.
 If it gets boring or we move, we'll just dissassemble it and create something new out of the versatile pieces.